tentone/potree-core/README.md

  	- PotreeRenderer, RepRenderer, Potree.Renderer
 	- JQuery, TWEEN and Proj4 dependencies
  - Live example at https://tentone.github.io/potree-core/
+ - Point clouds are automatically updated, frustum culling is used to avoid unecessary updates.

 ### How to use
  - Download the custom potree build from the build folder